10 Stupid Outsourcing Mistakes and How to Avoid Them

 Conducting Thorough Vendor Research

-To avoid choosing the wrong vendor, companies should conduct thorough research to assess a vendor’s capabilities, experience, and reputation.
-This includes reviewing case studies, obtaining client references, and conducting interviews or site visits.
-Investing time in vendor research ensures a well-informed decision.
+To prevent picking the wrong vendor, firms need to deeply investigate a vendor’s skills, experience, and reputation.
+This means looking at case studies, getting client feedback, and doing interviews or visits.
+Spending time on this research leads to a more informed choice.

 Prioritizing Effective Communication